-Dinner in under 20 minutes?
-Yep.
-These delicious salsa verde chicken breasts are so quick and easy, you're going to love them.
-Tender boneless, skinless chicken breasts, tangy tomatillo salsa verde (the recipe from a few weeks ago), and a little Jack cheese with cilantro and toasted pumpkin seeds to garnish.
+Get your crew fed fast with this stove top chicken breast recipe with salsa verde.
+It's ready in 20 minutes.
+These delicious salsa verde chicken breasts are so easy, you're going to love them.
+Tender boneless, skinless chicken breasts, cooked in a homemade or jarred tomatillo salsa verde.
+Finish with a little Jack cheese, cilantro and toasted pumpkin seeds to garnish.

-With homemade sauce in the freezer, getting a tasty, healthy dinner on the table takes no time.
-My new salsa verde chicken breasts recipe is the perfect example.
-I posted the tomatillo salsa verde recipe recently and froze the batch in small containers.
+With either a jar of salsa verde or a batch of homemade in the ridge or freezer, getting a tasty and healthy dinner on the table takes no time.
+This salsa verde chicken recipe is the perfect example.
+I posted the tomatillo salsa verde recipe recently and froze the batch in containers.
 All I had to do was thaw some and get a package of boneless, skinless chicken breasts from the store.

-If you don't have any made, it takes about 25-30 minutes to make the sauce.
+If you don't have any homemade salsa verde, it takes about 25 minutes.
 Make it ahead and freeze some.
 It's a simple recipe.
-So when you see fresh tomatillos at the store, get 2 1/2 – 3 pounds and a small jalapeno pepper, use an onion and a few spices from your pantry.
+So when you see fresh tomatillos at the store, get 2 ½ - 3 pounds, a mild green chili such as an Anaheim, and a jalapeno pepper, use an onion and a few spices from your pantry.

 A Quick and Healthy Dinner